AppleMangoOrange/cryptonite_taskphase_venkataraman/picoctf/Reverse Engineering.md

     x29 = *sp; x30 = *(sp + 8b); sp += 48b      // Restore x29, x30 and sp
     ret                 // Return from main
 ```
-- Now, we can decompile this assembly code:
+- Now, decompile this assembly code:
 ```
 func1 (a, b):
     if a <= b: